 PCP (phencyclidine)—also known as angel dust, ozone, supergrass, and rocket fuel—is a synthetic hallucinogenic drug known for its dissociative (often negative) psychological effects.
 This means it acts on your brain (central nervous system) and changes your mood, behavior, and how you relate to the world around you.
 Street names for PCP are angel dust, ozone, oregano, embalming fluid, peace pill, dust, and rocket fuel because it looks like white crystalline powder.
-While PCP can evoke feelings of strength, invincibility, and power, it is an extremely dangerous drug and often addictive.
+While PCP can evoke feelings of strength, invincibility, and power, it is an extremely dangerous drug.

 PCP is a white or colored powder typically sold in tablet or capsule form.
-Users abuse PCP by snorting, smoking, or ingesting it.
+Individuals use PCP by snorting, smoking, or ingesting it.
 (When smoked, users apply PCP powder to a dried leafy material such as mint, basil, or marijuana.)
 Depending on the amount ingested and route of administration, the effects of PCP can last for up to six hours.

 In addition to feelings of supremacy and invincibility, PCP users experience dissociative states or feelings of mental numbness and detachment.
 Many adverse psychological effects may also occur, including schizophrenia-like symptoms (delusions, disordered thinking, hallucinations, paranoia, and anxiety) and mood disturbances (anxiety, panic attacks).
 Severe effects include seizures, coma, violence, suicide, or death.
 When PCP interacts with other drugs, especially depressants, it can lead to coma or respiratory distress.

 A variety of physical side effects occur while using PCP.
 In the short term, low to moderate doses cause a rise in blood pressure; an increase in breathing and pulse rate; shallow breathing; numbness of the extremities; loss of coordination; flushing; Psychosis, and profuse sweating.
 When taken in higher doses, drops in blood pressure, respiration, and pulse rate; nausea and vomiting; rolling of the eyes; loss of balance; dizziness; and drooling may occur.